Talent Management

 What is talent management in HRM?

 Talent management naturally includes many of HR's tasks.
-However, simply having an HR department does not equate to talent management.
+However, simply having an HR department does not equate to management.
 You must implement a people management plan tailored to your firm to achieve the best outcomes.

 What is the main difference between talent management and talent development?